CasedTheCoder/Custom_Ollama_Python_Bot/README.md

 Now, you can chat with the model by typing /chat in the Bot.
 In the current version, to change the model, you need to modify the code.
 User control is allowed by modifying the allowed_users variable.

 ## Current Features
-- Chat command with /chat
+- Chat command
 - User control
 - List the available models with a command
 - Change the model with a command

-## Next Features
-- Dockerfile to deploy it as a container
+- Dockerfile and Docker Compose to deploy it as a container in an easy way